trashmitiff/DSE3101/README.md

 ## Backend
-We made use of variance-adjusted Principal Component Analysis to derive accessibility and commuter hub scores.
+We utilised variance-adjusted Principal Component Analysis to derive accessibility and commuter hub scores.
+Our models aim to provide an objective and data-driven method of weighing a range of features to produce reliable scores that reflect the nature of the public transport system.
 Below are some key files where data preprocessing and modelling are conducted:

 - DSEproject.ipynb
     - Data cleaning